 California is notorious for having some of the strictest firearms regulations in America.

-The mountain of regulations federal firearms licensees must complete in the sunshine state may scare many people away from their goal of becoming an FFL dealer or gun distributor.
+The mountain of regulations federal firearms licensees must complete in the golden state may scare many people away from their goal of becoming an FFL dealer or gun distributor.
 They may even think that it is impossible to pursue licensing.

 However, it is possible — getting your FFL in California doesn’t have to be overly complex or challenging.